Adelic toric varieties and adelic loop groups: Algebraic abelian pro-Lie groups and proalgebraic normal toric varieties.

 \begin{enumerate} \item $Y$ can be endowed with the structure of a projective normal toric variety with an action of $(\C^*)^n$ with principal orbit $V=f^{-1}(U)$. \item $f$ is an algebraic equivariant map respect to the actions of $(\C^*)^n$ on $Y$ and $X$, respectively. \end{enumerate}

-Toric covers of $X$ are in one-to-one correspondence with finite-index subgroups $\Lambda$ of $\pi_1(U)=\Z^n$.
+\begin{definition} The equivariant branched covering map $f$ as in Theorem \ref{toric-cover} is called a \emph{toric-cover}. \end{definition} Toric covers of $X$ are in one-to-one correspondence with finite-index subgroups $\Lambda$ of $\pi_1(U)=\Z^n$.
 They form a directed set under inclusion.
 Then, for each $\Lambda\subset\Z^n$ subgroup of finite index we have a toric cover $f:X_\Lambda\to{X}$.
 Therefore we can construct the corresponding projective limit $X_\Q\underset{def}=\underset{\Lambda}\varprojlim\ X_\Lambda$. \begin{definition} $X_\Q$ is called the \emph{proalgebraic toric completion} of the normal toric variety $X$. \end{definition} \begin{remark} The proalgebraic toric completion of $X$ is not the profinte completion under \emph{every} branched cover with branch locus a divisor.
 We only consider toric covers. \end{remark} The fact that the coverings used to construct $X_\Q$ are equivariant implies that there exists an action of the profinite completion of $(\C^*)^n$:

 \begin{proposition} The proalgebraic toric completion $X_\Q$ admits an action of $(\C^*_\Q)^n=\C^*_\Q\times\cdots\times\C^*_\Q$ ($n$ factors).
 This action has a dense principal orbit. \end{proposition} The action of $(\C^*_\Q)^n$ on $X_\Q$ is equivariant in the following sense: for each $\Lambda$ subgroup of finite index of $\Z^n\cong\pi_1(U)$ there is a map $p_\lambda:X_Q\to{X_\Lambda}$ which is equivariant with respect to the actions of $(\C^*_\Q)^n$ and $(\C^*)^n$ on $X_\Q$ and $X$, respectively.
 Therefore the proalgebraic toric completion $X_\Q$ is an equivariant compactification of $(\C^*_\Q)^n$.